History of mining in Chile: Silver rushes and early coal mining (1810–1870)

 Following the discovery of silver at Agua Amarga (1811) and Arqueros (1825) the Norte Chico mountains north of La Serena (part of the Chilean Iron Belt) were exhaustively prospected.
 In 1832 prospector Juan Godoy found a silver outcrop (reventón) 50 km south of Copiapó in Chañarcillo.
 The finding attracted thousands of people to the place and generated significant wealth.
 After the discovery of Chañarcillo, many other ores were discovered near Copiapó well into the 1840s.
 Copiapó experienced a large demographic and urbanistic growth during the rush.
 The town became a centre for trade and services of a large mining district.
 The mining zone slowly grew northwards into the diffuse border with Bolivia.
 At the end of the silver rush rich miners had diversified their assets into banking, agriculture, trade and commerce all over Chile.

 A last major discovery of silver occurred 1870 in Caracoles in Bolivian territory adjacent to Chile.
 Apart from being discovered by Chileans, the ore was also extracted with Chilean capital and miners.

-In the 19th century Claudio Gay and Benjamín Vicuña Mackenna where among the first to raise the question of the deforestation of Norte Chico caused by the firewood demands of the mining activity.
-Despite the reality of the degradation caused by mining, and contrary to popular belief, the Norte Chico forests were not pristine either before the onset of mining in the 18th century.
-Salpeter mining in Tarapacá, then part of Peru, caused also a degradation of the arid forests of Pampa del Tamarugal.
-The rustic mineral processing using the paradas method demanded great amounts of firewood leading to large-scale deforestation around La Tirana and Canchones and some areas to the south of these localities.
+In the 19th century Claudio Gay and Benjamín Vicuña Mackenna were among the first to raise the question of the deforestation of Norte Chico caused by the firewood demands of the mining activity.
+Despite the reality of the degradation caused by mining, and contrary to popular belief, the Norte Chico forests were not pristine, even before the onset of mining in the 18th century.
+Salpeter mining in Tarapacá, then part of Peru, also caused a degradation of the arid forests of Pampa del Tamarugal.
+The rustic mineral processing using the paradas method demanded great amounts of firewood, leading to large-scale deforestation around La Tirana and Canchones and some areas to the south of those localities.